 Heads up!
 Most people around you are not going to want to join you in this quest.
 Your friends and family might be comfortable with where they are, and this is OK.
 Your personal momentum is yours and yours alone.
 Trying to drag someone along with you will almost surely fail.
 Do not confuse this with company, agency, and team momentum that is a separate subject.
 Take your launch seriously and get ready to fight your internal voice of indecision with grace.

 I understand that the scope of categories and areas you might like to make headway on can be overwhelming to think about.
 There are so many things we all want to improve on, so many things we want to accomplish.
 Routines are the organized assortment of things you engage in that aid in helping you make personal progress across all areas of your life.

 Everywhere you go online that covers self-improvement you will find they are always talking about the importance of the (Morning routine) and how it can make or break the day.
 I completely agree with all the seasoned professionals on this.
 Your morning dictates how the rest of your day is going to flow.
 Over time it will become your most sacred friend.
-Your confidence and motivation get all its perseverance from your morning.
-I am always re-thinking and tweaking my routine especially my morning ones.
+Your confidence and motivation get all your perseverance from your morning.
+I am always rethinking and tweaking my routine especially my morning ones.
 Do not worry so much about getting things airtight.
 Start simple and then fill in the blanks over time.
 Some things may work while others will not.
 Remember gaining momentum is not a constant and it may take some time to see results from your tweaks.
-Depending on the day, week, month, an even year routine needs to be tested, altered, and modified then tested again.
+Depending on the day, week, month, and even year routine needs to be tested, altered, and modified then tested again.

 Prep for tomorrow and momentum will flourish